ClintBaker/v-school-assignments/README.md

 # Clint Baker V-School Assignments

-This is where Clint's V-School Assignments are stored.
+This is where Clint's V-School Exercises & Assignments are stored.

 ## Index